lecook/chipseq-cross-species/data/README.md

 (6) GC%: The percentage of G+C in the reads\
 (7) N(ppm): The number of base ‘N’ per million bases.\

-Raw files not in github but can be found in NCBI GEO under the ID:
+Raw files not in github but can be found in NCBI after publication through GEO Series accession number GSE188990:
 - A-1_input_R1.fastq.gz
 - A-1_input_R2.fastq.gz
 - A-2_H3K4me3_R1.fastq.gz